Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

    There may be a temptation here to rely on the test description (the first parameter of the `test` function) to decide the use case being tested.
 That's another valuable data point, but over time, the test's focus may have shifted.
 Instead, we should keep it in mind but use the analysis of the test in the previous step to determine what the scenario is.

-   With understanding of the important outcomes being tested, think through how the component would get into this circumstance out in the wild.
+   With the understanding of the important outcomes being tested, think through how the component would get into this circumstance out in the wild.
 What data needs to exist?
 What would the user have to do?
-The _scenario_ that matches what the test is trying to create is the use case!
+Convert this into a single, easily stated scenario.
+That's the use case!

 ## The Path Forward

 Now that you understand RTL's philosophy, use case testing, and how to identify a use case, you can start your migration!
 As you work through tests, the related guides for rendering, querying, interacting, and expecting can be referenced.

 The rest of this guide serves as a reference in the event that you encounter a test that is asserting against implementation details.
 If that happens, remember [how to identify a use case](#identifying-a-tests-use-case) and work through the decision tree below.
-Then, if it's necessary to migrate the test's approach, the [Migrating to Use Case Testing section](#migrating-to-use-case-testing) is dedicated to that effort.
+Then, if it's necessary to migrate the test's approach as a whole, the [Migrating to Use Case Testing section](#migrating-to-use-case-testing) is dedicated to that effort.

 ## Deciding to Migrate a Test's Approach

 In the case that you have encountered a test that is asserting against implementation details, use this section to decide what the best next step is.
-See "[Identifying a Tests Use Case](#identifying-a-tests-use-case)" if it is not clear what the test's use case is.
+See "[Identifying a Test's Use Case](#identifying-a-tests-use-case)" if it is not clear what the test's use case is.

-> NOTE: The first decision tree check ("Is the test asserting against implementation details?") is _very_ specific.
+> NOTE: The first check below ("Is the test asserting against implementation details?") is _very_ specific.
 If you are using implementation details to query or interact, the corresponding migration guides walk through adjusting that!
 This big "migrating approaches" deal is only if the _expectation_ part of the test is so reliant on implementation details that the test needs to be re-thought.

 <img alt='migration decision tree' src='./images/migration_decision_tree.png' />